farmdawgnation/vain/README.md

   registry.
 * **unregisterSnippet(snippetName)** - Unregister a global snippet.
 * **render(input, options, fn)** - Render the `input` (a string) by finding all data-vain invocations and executing the relevant snippets.
-If you provide a `fn` that `fn` will be called as a callback upon completion.
+The `fn` callback will be invoked with the result upon completion.
   The following elements are supported in `options`:
   * **snippets** - An object literal of snippet names to functions that only apply for this render invocation.
 * **renderFile(path, options, fn)** - Exactly the same as render, except that it operates on a file path.